alexqfredrickson/notes/devops/kubernetes.md

 They allow for "label selection" to filter on related objects - for instance, services may use label selectors to identify relevant pods.

 ## `kubectl`

+`kubectl` is a command-line utility that accesses the Kubernetes AI.

 `kubectl run [pod]` runs a pod.
 This does not require a YAML configuration.